nicobao/ceramic-react-example/README.md

 ## Run the app

 You'll need to have MetaMask or any equivalent software wallet extension installed in browser before running the app.
 It must be connected to Ethereum mainnet network.
+For security reasons, do not use a wallet with funds in it or which you plan to add funds to.

 `yarn start`